PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 maximum absolute error `1.9073486328125e-06`, and both conversion checks record zero process-tree SWAP.

+The indexed-first static-Swish/plain-unary Squeeze composite and raw fallback are now isolated in `pre_unary_squeeze_suffix_compat_layout.py`.
+The former 297-line lowerer implementation moved with a function-name-normalized AST identical to the module owner.
+It still creates one `ModelIRGraphIndex` for the indexed dispatch, forwards caller `LayoutState`, accumulates the combined statistic, then runs the unchanged plain-unary, axis-3, dynamic-signature, and relaxed Swish fallback to fixed point.
+Squeeze axis option remapping, tensor metadata propagation, the sole prune/report boundary, and removal of pruned names from LayoutState remain in the compatibility owner.
+The lowerer retains one private wrapper at the unchanged production position.

+All eight focused cases now compare compatibility-owner and lowerer-wrapper results for indexed Swish, plain unary, axis-3 Swish, and dynamic-signature fallbacks, in addition to indexed atomicity, determinism, and bounded dispatch.
+`inference_ops15` keeps combined and indexed counts `1,0,0` with fallback counts `0,0,0`; its two strictly sequential conversions report zero process-tree SWAP and reproduce all five core artifacts byte for byte.
+The indexed immutable plan is unchanged.
+The raw fallback's whole-graph scans and relaxed in-place axis updates remain future semantic work.

 The production-proven static Conv/Mul affine fold now has a bounded indexed owner in `conv_mul_affine_fold.py`.
 It accepts only `CONV_2D(fused=NONE) -> MUL(fused=NONE)` with an exclusive FLOAT32